RidaHurrani/Amazon2025/README.md

 - DriveMove.DOWN – Move 1 tile down (negative y direction)
 - DriveMove.RIGHT – Move 1 tile right (positive x direction)
 - DriveMove.LEFT – Move 1 tile left (negative x direction)
-- (Advanced mode only) DriveMove.LIFT_POD – If a pod is in the same tile, pick it up The pod will now move with the drive until it is dropped
+- DriveMove.LIFT_POD – If a pod is in the same tile, pick it up The pod will now move with the drive until it is dropped
-- (Advanced mode only) DriveMove.DROP_POD – If a pod is in the same tile, drop it The pod will now stay in this position until it is picked up
+- DriveMove.DROP_POD – If a pod is in the same tile, drop it The pod will now stay in this position until it is picked up

 Each turn, your agent will also be provided with information about the field, the goal, and other robots.
 This data